itis2010me/Ramsey_Research/README.md

 # How to Run the code

 Note: In order to try out the code, generate test files and compute, you need have both Python and Maple installed.
-If you wish to use the C++ version, you need to complie the executable yourself.
+If you wish to use the C++ version, you need to compile the executable yourself.

 1. Make sure to allow for execution of the bash and python scripts.